ErickBrth/ErickBrth/README.md

 ###

-<p align="left">- I'm a Computer Scientist graduating at UFCG - Campina Grande and Computer technician at Instituto Federal da Paraíba. - Brazil.<br>- trying to unravel the mysteries behind the codes<br>- i like  music and play some riffs<br>- i do some sports in free time</p>
+<p align="left">* I'm a Computer Scientist graduating at UFCG - Campina Grande and Computer technician at Instituto Federal da Paraíba. - Brazil.<br>* trying to unravel the mysteries behind the codes<br>* i like  music and play some riffs<br>* i do some sports in free time</p>

 ###